carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > ~~~
 > {: .language-bash}
 >
-> Create a new folder `final-project` in `~/Desktop/introduction-to-conda-for-data-scientists` and repeat the
-> previous exercise using this alternative syntax to install `python`, `jupyterlab`, and `matplotlib` from the
+> Repeat the previous exercise using this alternative syntax to install `python`, `jupyterlab`, and `matplotlib` from the
 > `conda-forge` channel and `pytorch` and `torchvision` from the `pytorch` channel.
 >
 > > ## Solution